 - The COVID-19 pandemic has exacerbated the crisis, with reported spikes in overdose deaths across the country.

 The United States is grappling with one of its worst-ever drug crises.
 More than 1,500 people per week die from opioid-related overdoses, a toll that has spiked across the country amid the COVID-19 pandemic.
 Meanwhile, millions more Americans suffer from opioid addiction.

 Analysts say the problem started with the overprescription of legal pain medications, but note that it has intensified in recent years with an influx of cheap heroin and synthetic opioids, particularly fentanyl, supplied by foreign-based drug cartels.
 The crisis has reached such a scale that it has become a drag on the economy and a threat to national security: opioid misuse is costing the country tens of billions of dollars annually, not only in health-care expenses but also in the form of a weakened workforce.

-In recent years, the U.S. government has ramped up efforts to cut both the foreign and domestic supply of opioids, limiting the number of prescriptions in the United States while providing counternarcotics assistance to countries including Mexico and China.
+In recent years, the U.S. government has ramped up efforts to cut both foreign and domestic supplies of opioids by limiting the number of prescriptions as well as by providing counternarcotics assistance abroad.
 Meanwhile, federal and state officials have attempted to reduce demand by focusing less on punishing drug users and more on treating them.
-Other countries where opioid use has also spiked, such as Canada and Australia, are experimenting with different policies.
+Other countries where opioid use has spiked, such as Australia and Canada, are experimenting with different policies.